awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 LIMIT 10;
 ```

-### Creating Tables for Flow Logs in Apache Parquet Format<a name="vpc-flow-logs-parquet"></a>
+### Creating tables for flow logs in Apache Parquet format<a name="vpc-flow-logs-parquet"></a>

 The following procedure creates an Amazon VPC table for Amazon VPC flow logs in Apache Parquet format\.

 **To create an Athena table for Amazon VPC flow logs in Parquet format**

-1. Enter a DDL statement like the following into the Athena console query editor, following the guidelines in the [Common Considerations](#vpc-flow-logs-common-considerations) section\.
-The sample statement creates a table that has the columns for Amazon VPC flow logs versions 2 through 5 as documented in [Flow Log Records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records) in Parquet format, Hive partitioned hourly\.
+1. Enter a DDL statement like the following into the Athena console query editor, following the guidelines in the [Common considerations](#vpc-flow-logs-common-considerations) section\.
+The sample statement creates a table that has the columns for Amazon VPC flow logs versions 2 through 5 as documented in [Flow log records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records) in Parquet format, Hive partitioned hourly\.
 If you do not have hourly partitions, remove `hour` from the `PARTITIONED BY` clause\.

    ```
    CREATE EXTERNAL TABLE IF NOT EXISTS vpc_flow_logs_parquet (